Skip to main content

 Managing legal affairs for someone with dementia is not straightforward.
 It often involves strict legal processes, detailed forms, and decisions that can affect someone’s financial security and quality of life.
 That’s why getting expert legal advice is essential.

 Understanding when and how to assess mental capacity is crucial.
-A specialist solicitor can help arrange formal assessments, explain the legal test for capacity, and guide families through the decision-making process.
+A specialist Solicitor can help arrange formal assessments, explain the legal test for capacity, and guide families through the decision-making process.
 This can be vital when deciding whether it’s still possible to set up a Lasting Power of Attorney.

 Local, Personalised Support from DMA Law

 At DMA Law, we have a long history of helping families across the North East of England manage the legal aspects of dementia care.
 We provide practical, compassionate advice tailored to your circumstances.
-If you’re applying for deputyship, registering a Power of Attorney, or dealing with the Office of the Public Guardian – our team can help.
+If you’re applying for Deputyship, registering a Lasting Power of Attorney, or dealing with the Office of the Public Guardian – our team can help.

 Our local knowledge, approachable team, and clear guidance make a complex process feel more manageable.
 We’re here to support you every step of the way.